Hot Weather Resources

 • NEVER leave a toddler, disabled person or pet locked in a car.

 • Cars can quickly heat up to dangerous temperatures, even with a window cracked open.
-While anyone left in a parked car is at risk, children are especially at risk of getting a heat stroke or dying.
+While anyone left in a parked car is at risk, children are especially at risk of getting heat stroke or dying.

 • If you have a toddler in your household, lock your cars, even in your own driveway.